kantega/notsoserial/README.md

 Copy this as invoker-defender.jar to your application, and add the following parameters to your Java startup script:

     -javaagent:invoker-defender.jar

+> PLEASE NOTE: In this case, invoker-defender only does blocks a few known vulnerabilities.
+It does not fix the problem with deserialization attacks.
+It only knowns about some well known classes for which it rejects deserialization.
+See below how you can whitelist or completely reject any objects to be deserialized.

 ## Which classes are unserialized?